National Register of Historic Places

 - Provides consideration in planning for federally funded or permitted projects under Section 106 of the National Historic Preservation Act

 Note: Listing in the National Register is honorary.
-It does not restrict private property owners or regulate maintenance, alterations or sale.
+It does not restrict private property owners or regulate maintenance, alterations, or sale.

 Interested in preparing a nomination?